 Team Meetings

 During semester one (1) team meetings shall take place every Monday from 10:30 to 11:30 except public holidays.
 Meeting times during semester two (2) shall be decided upon during Winter Break, and shall thereafter be adhered to.
 Team meetings may be designated “optional” by the team leader; all meetings not designated “optional” are considered mandatory.
-Failure to attend a mandatory meeting will result in an infraction as listed in section 6.
+Failure to attend a mandatory meeting, without a reasonable allowance, will result in an infraction as listed in section 6.

 Each group member will be provided a notebook to make records of their work, progress, and struggles, so that these points can be brought up during meetings.